chandc/SnakeGame/README.md

 sudo apt-get install libsdl2-mixer-dev
 ```

-To build the executable, I followed the steps below:
+To build the executable, we can follow the steps below:

 1. Clone the [starter repository](https://github.com/udacity/CppND-Capstone-Snake-Game).
 2. Make a build directory in the top level directory: `mkdir build_Linux && cd build_Linux`
 3. Compile: `cmake .. && make`
 4. Run it: `cd .. && ./build_Linux/SnakeGame`

-For `cmake` to work, I had to modify the `CmakeList.txt` file as follows
+For `cmake` to work, we need to modify the original `CmakeList.txt` file as follows

 ```
 cmake_minimum_required(VERSION 3.7)